cucumber/docs/content/cucumber/checking-assertions.md

 polyglot: true
 ---

-Part of your tests will be to make assertions about your application.
-To do so, you can make use of a testing framework.
+Your `Then` steps should make assertions comparing expected results to actual results from your application.

+Cucumber does not come with an assertion library.
+Instead, use the assertion methods from a unit testing tool.

 {{% block "ruby" %}}

-# RSpec
+We recommend using RSpec for assertions.

-If you're using bundler, add the `rspec-expectations` gem to your `Gemfile`.
+Add the `rspec-expectations` gem to your `Gemfile`.
 Cucumber will automatically load RSpec's matchers and expectation methods to be available in your Step Definitions.
 For example: